-In addition, there are limits on the total number of shares of common stock available for certain types of awards over the life of the 2011 LTIP: restricted stock (300,000 shares); restricted stock units (300,000 shares); and stock grants (250,000 shares).
-Each of the above limits is subject to adjustment for certain changes in Quaker's capitalization such as stock dividends, stock splits, combinations or similar events.
-If an award expires, terminates, is forfeited or is settled in cash rather than common stock, the common stock not issued under that award will again become available for grant under the 2011 LTIP.
-If common stock is surrendered to Quaker or withheld to pay any exercise price or tax withholding requirements, only the shares issued net of the shares withheld or surrendered will be counted against the number of shares of common stock available under the 2011 LTIP.
+In addition, there are limits on the total number of shares of common stock available for certain types of awards over the life of the 2016 LTIP: restricted stock (300,000 shares); restricted stock units (300,000 shares); and stock grants (250,000 shares).
+Each of these limits is subject to adjustment for certain changes in Quaker's capitalization such as stock dividends, stock splits, combinations or similar events.
+If an award expires, terminates, is forfeited or is settled in cash rather than common stock, the common stock not issued under that award will again become available for grant under the 2016 LTIP.

-The closing price of the common stock on March 4, 2011 was \$39.09.
+The closing price of the common stock on March 1, 2016 was \$80.37.

 Administration.
-The Compensation/Management Development Committee has the authority to administer the 2011 LTIP.
+The Compensation/Management Development Committee has the authority to administer the 2016 LTIP.
 The Committee has considerable discretion in setting the terms of awards granted to employees, non-employee directors and consultants.
-The Committee may also establish another Board committee (such as a committee of which the Chairman of the Board is the sole member) to make awards to employees who are not subject to Section 16(b) of the Securities Exchange Act of 1934, as amended.
+The Board or the Committee may also establish another Board committee (such as a committee of which the Chairman of the Board is the sole member) to make awards to employees who are not subject to Section 16(b) of the Securities Exchange Act of 1934, as amended.

 Eligibility.
-Employees of Quaker and its subsidiaries and non-employee directors and consultants of Quaker are eligible to receive awards under the 2011 LTIP.
+Employees of Quaker and its subsidiaries and non-employee directors and consultants of Quaker are eligible to receive awards under the 2016 LTIP.
 Non-employee directors and consultants are not eligible to receive incentive stock options or performance incentive units.
-The Committee selects the employees, non-employee directors and consultants who will receive awards under the 2011 LTIP.
+The Committee selects the employees, non-employee directors and consultants who will receive awards under the 2016 LTIP.
 Generally, the employees selected to receive awards will be those employees who hold positions that enable them to have an impact on the long-term success of Quaker and its subsidiaries.
-There are approximately 36 employees and 8 non-employee directors currently eligible to receive awards under the 2011 LTIP.
-There are no consultants currently eligible to receive awards under the 2011 LTIP.
+There are currently approximately 60 employees and 10 non-employee directors currently eligible to receive awards under the 2016 LTIP.
+There are no consultants currently eligible to receive awards under the 2016 LTIP.